plankanban/planka-docs/docs/installation/kubernetes/helm-chart.md

    --set admin_username="demo"
    ```

-   > **NOTE:** The command `openssl rand -hex 64` generates a random hexadecimal key for Planka.
+   > **Note:** The command `openssl rand -hex 64` generates a random hexadecimal key for Planka.
 On Windows, you can use Git Bash to run that command.

 3. **Access Planka via Port Forwarding**
    ```bash